-- (a) Of the service member's leave address when applicable. - (b).
-That service member will be in a transient status for 30 to 90 days (or the approximately number of days normally required in each individual case) prior to reaching his new duty station. - (c) That further correspondence concerning the indebtedness should be addressed to the commanding officer of the unit of the service member, if known.
+- (3) Complaints received after a service member has been reassigned will be forwarded to his current organization if the latest assignment is available.
+Complaints received after a service member has departed on orders for oversea duty or on orders to return to CONUS, and whose current organization is not known, will be forwarded to the commanding officer of the appropriate oversea replacement station or returnee-reassignment station.
+All complaints in the above categories will be acknowledged and the complainant will be advised- - (a) Of the service member's leave address when applicable. - (b) That service member will be in a transient status for 30 to 90 days (or the approximate number of days normally required in each individual case) prior to reaching his new duty station. - (c) That further correspondence concerning the indebtedness should be addressed to the commanding officer of the unit of the service member, if known.
 If the unit of the service member is not known, the complainant will be advised of the due date and the address to which correspondence should be sent in format consistent with the following examples:

-Commanding Officer of Pvt Robert E. Roe, SN 00000000 U.S. Army Oversea Replacement Station Fort Lewis, Wash.
-(DUE DATE: 1 Jan 196) or Commanding Officer of Pvt Robert E. Roe, SN 00000000 U.S. Army Returnec-Reassignment Station Fort Hamilton, N. Y. (DUE DATE: 1 Jan 196)

-e.
-The provisions of a through d above, and paragraph 37 do not apply in the case of retired personnel not on active duty.
-Complaints of civil indebtedness or financial obligations should be replied to be a statement that any action in connection with civil indebtedness or financial obligations of retired personnel not on active duty, is outside the responsibility of the Army and that the command regrets that it cannot be of assistance, in the matter.
+Commanding Officer of PVT Robert E. Roe, SN 00000000 U.S. Army Oversea Replacement Station Fort Lewis, Washington (DUE DATE: 1 Jan 196-) or Commanding Officer of PVT Robert E. Roe, SN 00000000 e.
+The provisions of b through d above, and paragraph 37 do not normally apply in the case of retired personnel not on active duty.
+Routine complaints of civil indebtedness or financial obligations should be replied to by a statement that any action in connection with civil indebtedness or financial obligations of retired personnel not on active duty, is outside the responsibility of the Army and that the command regrets that it cannot be of assistance in the matter.
+Requests for exception to policy may be forwarded to The Adjutant General, ATTN: AGPF-IC, Department of the Army, Washington, D.C.
+20310, when in the opinion of the reviewing officer the complaint justifies consideration by the active military.